John Louis I of Anhalt-Dornburg: Marriage and issue

 In Halle on 23 July 1687, John Louis married Christine Eleonore of Zeutsch (b.
 Hedersleben near Eisleben, 5 June 1666 – d.
-Dornburg, 17 May 1699), of an old Thuringian noble family.
+Dornburg, 17 May 1699), of an old, but minor Thuringian noble family.
 The circumstances of their courtship are not known.
 However, it is certain that it was not a political marriage, since it was clearly morganatic.
 They had seven children: